-I have a recurring feature on my site called Ask Drone Girl.
-People have asked me about topics including FPV’s impact on eyesight, international travel with a drone, legal airspace, drone video music, LCD brightness and even a potential drone stalking situation.
+There’s a recurring feature on my site called Ask Drone Girl where people ask me all sorts of random and obscure, drone questions, whether it’s FPV’s impact on eyesight, international travel with a drone, legal airspace, drone video music, LCD brightness and even a potential drone stalking situation.

 But far and away the biggest question I get is centered around one topic: money.